onboard-id/documentation/api.md

 ```

 ### Get Credential Definition Details
-To get issuer details, send a `GET` request to `https://onboardid.herokuapp.com/api/getCredentialDefinitionDetails` with body of the following format:
+To get issuer details, send a `GET` request to `https://onboardid.herokuapp.com/api/getCredentialDefinitionDetails` with parameter:
 ```
-{
     credentialDefinitionID: <a unique identifier for credential type>
-}
 ```

 If successful, server response as follows: